raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 Something else comes to mind when thinking about reducing the size of the tree to search.
 There is symmetry to the moves a Queen makes in Chess, and as a consequence, the positions we find have rotational symmetry, and they also have reflective symmetry on either horizontal or vertical axes.

-For example, every valid arrangement also has another valid arrangement that is symmetrical under vertical reflection, like these two are mirror images of each other:
+For example, every valid arrangement also has another valid arrangement that is symmetrical under vertical reflection, like these two mirror images of each other:

 ```
 Q.......  .......Q